 The mechanic also tightened the hand brake as we have a steep drive way and he suggested that the issue could be due to pressure being applied to the locking pin when the car is stopped on the slope.

 I'm starting to wonder if the issue could be due to the actual transmission as once the gear shift does release, the gear changes with a fair clunk.

+I know its causing the mechanic grief and us as well as the car is far from reliable now.
 One other point that we've noticed is that the key wont release without some effort.
 We've found that we need to push the key in while having the brake pedal depressed to get it past an obstructing pin.